bryanherger/obd-json-logger/README.md

 The scripts are developed and tested on Raspberry Pi platform.
 It will work with any model Pi, though you'll need a car charger to power it.

+If you'd also like to collect GPS data to complement the OBD-II readout, there's a service and script to collect data from a USB GPS device supported by gpsd.
+I'm using a u-Blox 7 GPS/GLONASS receiver.

 # installation
 Install Python 3 and the obd package (pip3 install obd)